 Typically, you’re in control of the amount of money you’re willing to spend per click.
 But your ad spend can quickly exceed your profit if your ads aren’t performing well, i.e., not converting paid traffic into sales.
 So, you’ll want to make sure both your ads and listings are optimized for SEO (so potential customers can find them) and conversion (turn them into sales).

 You can increase your product page’s visibility by adding relevant keywords in the product title, description, and backend keywords.
 As for improving conversion rates, make sure to write clear and compelling copy, use high-quality images, and maintain excellent product and seller ratings.
-Bottom line is the more sales you generate, the more money you can invest in scaling up high-performing ads, launching new products and growing your business.
+The bottom line is the more sales you generate, the more money you can invest in scaling up high-performing ads, launching new products, and growing your business.